Probably my most watched and favorite movie is Out of Africa.

-Nevertheless, there weren’t many memories to reflect on and life lessons to be thankful for as I have thought about his life over the last 48 hours… at least in the traditional sense.
-But I have my share of memories from the last 30 years – and so do I my kids of their grandpa.
+Nevertheless, there weren’t many memories and life lessons to reflect on as I have thought about his life the last 48 hours… at least in the traditional sense.
+But I have my share of memories from the last 30 years – and so do I my kids with their grandpa.

 There is definitely an emptiness in the space he used to occupy in the family tree above me, and a few “I wish I woulduvs…”

-I am very grateful that we got time.
-That dad got to know me, my wife, and my kids… and that they go to know their grandpa.
-I can look back and smile.
+I am very grateful that we had time – that dad got to know me, my wife, and my kids… and that they go to know their grandpa.
+I can certainly look back and smile.

 Will They Remember Me?

-So, that comes to the question of the title of this post: Will they remember me?
+So, we now come to the title of this post: Will they remember me?

 It matters little of your business accomplishments.
+They are remembered but for a moment.
 Even if you’re Thomas Edison or Steve Jobs… it’s a shallow swim to only give accolades for a person’s accomplishments.
-The deeper dive comes into the relationships.
+The deeper dive comes with relationships.

 Go back and re-read that quote from Karen Blixen.
 She isn’t asking if her accomplishments will live on.
 She is asking if she made an impact in the people and places she touched and poured her heart into.